Zywave/booster/src/_areas/design-system/components/progress-bars.md

 #### Determinate

 Determinate indicators display how long a process will take, and how far it has progressed.
-Utilize determinate indicators when the duration or progress can be measured or estimated.
+Utilize a percentage indicator when the duration or progress can be measured or estimated.
 They visually represent completed or remaining work, allowing users to gauge progress and manage expectations.

 Determinate progress bars fill from 0 to 100%.